 - Pay transparency: the work to ‘level’ all job roles across the organisation will continue in the year ahead and all roles will be advertised with their pay range, both internally and externally, to help encourage openness and fairness for all.
 Banding and levelling information will also be published in the year ahead for our larger global offices.

 Our commitment to diversity and inclusivity

 We are proud signatories to the United Nations (UN) Global Compact and seek to align our work in support of the UN Sustainable Development Goals (SDGs).
-Our work to close the gap helps us to meet our responsibilities in the areas of human rights.
-It also supports the delivery of SDG 5 – gender equality.
+Our work to close the gender pay gap helps us to meet our responsibilities in the areas of human rights.
+It also supports the delivery of SDG 5, gender equality.
 Gender equality is not only a fundamental human right, but an essential factor in building a sustainable world.